Brexit: Article 50 extensions and Johnson's agreement

 On 20 March 2019, the Prime Minister wrote to European Council President Tusk requesting that Brexit be postponed until 30 June 2019.
-On 21 March 2019, May presented her case to a European Council summit meeting in Brussels.
-After May left the meeting, a discussion amongst the remaining EU leaders resulted in the rejection of 30 June date and offered instead a choice of two new alternative Brexit dates.
+On 21 March 2019, Theresa May presented her case to a European Council summit meeting in Brussels.
+After she had left the meeting, a discussion amongst the remaining EU leaders resulted in the rejection of the 30 June date and offered instead a choice of two new alternative Brexit dates.
 On 22 March 2019, the extension options were agreed between the British government and the European Council.
 The first alternative offered was that if MPs rejected May's deal in the next week, Brexit would be due to occur by 12 April 2019, with, or without, a deal—or alternatively another extension be asked for and a commitment to participate in the 2019 European Parliament elections given.
 The second alternative offered was that if MPs approved May's deal, Brexit would be due to occur on 22 May 2019.
-The later date was the day before the start of European Parliament elections.
-After the government deemed unwarranted the concerns over the legality of the proposed change (because it contained two possible exit dates) the previous day, on 27 March 2019 both the Lords (without a vote) and the Commons (by 441 to 105) approved the statutory instrument changing the exit date to 22 May 2019 if a withdrawal deal is approved, or 12 April 2019 if it is not.
+The later date was the day before the start of the European Parliament elections.
+After the government deemed unwarranted the concerns over the legality of the proposed change (because it contained two possible exit dates) the previous day, on 27 March 2019 both the Lords (without a vote) and the Commons (by a vote of 441 to 105) approved the statutory instrument changing the exit date to 22 May 2019 if a withdrawal deal were approved, or 12 April 2019 if not.
 The amendment was then signed into law at 12:40 p.m. the next day.